The Untold Story of the jewel city Baghdad

 The city of Baghdad is called the jewel of the golden age of Islam.
 It was the capital city replaced during the Abbasid caliphate.
 It became the centre of culture, philosophy, art, science, education, the political and economic hub of the caliphate.
-It was a remarkable place for Muslims with a rich Islamic culture.
-The society grew and flourished from this city called Baghdad.
+And was a remarkable place for Muslims with a rich Islamic culture.
+The society grew and flourished from this city.

 The unique architecture of Baghdad:

 No one can overlook the unique architecture of Baghdad, The Thousands of architects, engineers, workers, diggers, and stakeholders took the role in making it a great city.
 They spent millions on the construction of this historic city.
 The tremendous Persian stonework is still present over there.